rajvipulraj401/React/React_notes/REACT_Full_Course/README.md

 export default App;

 ```
-note - Always remember to open and close the componet tag ex
+### Note - Always remember to open and close the componet tag
+ ex

 `<Random></Random>
 or <Random/>`